-OKRs are not defined as obtainable goals based on previous data, rather they are ambitious goals with clearly defined steps outlined to achieve that goal.
-They should not be seen as unreachable targets, but motivational ones.
+OKRs are not defined as obtainable goals based on previous data, rather they are ambitious goals with clearly defined steps to achieve those goals.
+They should not be seen as unreachable targets but as motivational ones.

 KPIs are only as successful as the template and interface they present.
 As previously mentioned, these are typically unique to the types of data they are measuring.

-Social media KPI examples are also well designed and defined by in-depth on-site analytics.
+Social media KPI examples are typically well-designed and defined by in-depth on-site analytics.
 Twitter, for example, has a very effective template that offers the type of drill-down data that Google provides.
 Combined with other software, these can offer great insights regarding customer reach, acquisition and brand awareness.